carvoyant/api-documentation/source/sample-integrations/smartthings/smartthings.rst

 Configure Some Actions
 ~~~~~~~~~~~~~~~~~~~~~~

+Now that your vehicles are available within SmartThings, it's time to do something with them.
+Go back into the *My Apps* screen within the mobile app.
+This time, select *Carvoyant Actions*.

 These actions are going to be based on our vehicle and our connected bulbs.
 Use whatever vehicle and bulbs (or any other switch for that matter) you have available.
 When you are done setting up these actions, your *My Apps* page will look similar to this:

 .. image:: smartthings_carvoyant_myapps_installed.png